andrewerf/hubsclient/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+Hubs and Hubs Cloud are projects by [Mozilla](https://mozilla.org).
+The authors of
+this package are in no way affiliated with Mozilla or any of its products.

+Mozilla, Hubs, and Hubs Cloud are trademarks of Mozilla.

+Simvia is a trademark of Simvia Technologies LLC.